simeononsecurity/simeononsecurity.ch/content/articles/the-evolution-of-passwords_-from-creation-to-management/index.en.md

 2. **Biometric Authentication**: Users can authenticate using their fingerprint, face recognition, or voice recognition.
 3. **Hardware Tokens**: Users carry a physical device that generates a unique code for authentication.

-Note that while 2FA significantly improves security, it is not foolproof.
+Note that while 2FA significantly improves security, it's not foolproof.
 Attackers can still exploit vulnerabilities in the implementation or trick users into providing both factors of authentication.
 Therefore, organizations should continuously educate users about the importance of 2FA and the potential risks associated with bypassing or disabling it.

 ### Biometric Authentication